lindahu123/data-science-S2023/challenges/c08-structures-assignment.md

   - no it accounts for uncertainty arrising from plnorm
 - Does the confidence interval above account for uncertainty arising from *limited physical tests* (`df_samples`)?
 Why or why not?
-  - no, it accounts for uncertainty arrising from plnorm and now defects n the given sample
+  - bootstrap quantifies the uncertainty rising from a limited sampple
 - Can you confidently conclude that `POF < 0.03`?
 Why or why not?
   - No, because the probility of 0.03 lies within the confidence interval